RoKo87/mylang/README.md

 * Use arrays, queues, and stacks
 * Make and call a custom function
 * Use arithmetic and logical operators
-* Catch errors while running
+* Throw and catch errors